-SECTION 1: Title 17 of the Municipal Code of Chicago, Chicago Zoning Ordinance, is amended by changing all the Residential Business Planned No. 376 and Business area bounded by:
+SECTION 1: Title 17 of the Municipal Code of Chicago, Chicago Zoning Ordinance, is amended by changing all the Residential Business Planned No.- 376 and Business Planned Development No. 506 symbols and indications as shown on Map No. 2-F in the area bounded by:

-Planned Development No. 506 symbols and indications as shown on Map No. 2-F in the to those of Residential Business Planned No. 376, as amended which is hereby established in the area described, subject to such use and bulk regulations as are set forth in the Plan of Development attached herewith and made a part thereof and to no others.
+West Adams Street; South Canal Street; West Van Buren Street and South Clinton Street, to those of Residential Business Planned No. 376, as amended which is hereby established in the area described, subject to such use and bulk regulations as are set forth in the Plan of Development attached herewith and made a part thereof and to no others.